AtlasDevLabs/simple-ai/README.md

 # simple-ai

-The script is a simple and resource-efficient solution to eliminate AI from your server.
+This script is a simple, resource-efficient solution to eliminate AI from your server.